pre-commit/mirrors-pylint/README.md

-This mirror is deprecated, use [pylint] directly.
+This mirror repository is deprecated, use [pylint] directly.

 [pylint]: https://github.com/pycqa/pylint